 How to Hem Jeans by Hand

-To hem jeans by hand, you will need a little more time (close to an hour depending on your stitching speed).
-You will need a medium length, heavyweight hand-sewing needle.
+For hemming jeans by hand, you will need a little more time (close to an hour depending on your stitching speed).
+You will also need a medium length, heavyweight hand-sewing needle.

 Follow the same steps: measure and mark the inseam (distance between the top of the crotch to the bottom of the pant leg) and cut or fold the excess fabric.